KiZmom: Programming on domestic broadcast networks

 In South Korea, some of original series from Nickelodeon, like Rugrats, Rocket Power, The Wild Thornberrys, SpongeBob SquarePants and Dora the Explorer, were shown on what is now EBS1 (operated by public-service broadcaster EBS).
 Jimmy Neutron was broadcast on MBC.
-A localisation of Nick Jr.'s Blue's Clues was shown on KBS2 (of public-sector broadcaster KBS).
+A localisation of the Nick Jr. Channel's Blue's Clues was shown on KBS2 (of public-sector broadcaster KBS).
 The Korean version of those series were produced by (or for) the broadcasters themselves, though not specifically branded as block programming under the Nickelodeon name.

 Nickelodeon block on JEI TV

 JEI TV (a specialty TV channel owned by JEI Corporation), after making a deal with Viacom, ran a Nickelodeon programming block for years.
 It started with TV programmes that were not shown on the generalist terrestrial channels.
 But later, they aired their own Korean dub of what were shown on EBS.
 Those alternative dubs were produced by Arirang TV Media (a subsidiary of Arirang TV).